- Listen to Clifford A. Wright on the Radio via Podcast

 - rmc.library.cornell.edu/food/: Not by Bread Alone: America's Culinary Heritage

-- www.lib.msu.edu/coll/main/spec_col/cookery/: Michigan State University Libraries Cookery Collection
+- Michigan State University Library Cookery and Food Collection:

 - www.thebritishmuseum.ac.uk: the web site of The British Museum